PseudoPau/ThesisLog/Writing/Operational Manual.md

 #writingss
-//a guide to myself, all about operation and production for the following 20 weeks before graduation.
+//a tour guide to myself

 ---